How Social Media Insights Can (and Should) Drive Business Strategy

 According to Entrepreneur.com, 72% of all new products fail to meet revenue targets.
 (Unfortunately for Shoes Inc., their new sandal will likely suffer this fate.)
 The high rate of failure is due, in part, to uninformed decision-making.
 Social media intelligence can fill in the information gaps, and has the added benefit of taking place in real time.
 Sales numbers and satisfaction scores tell you what happened months ago.
 Focus groups and surveys tell you how a portion of your audience felt a few weeks ago.
 Analyzing social media trends tells you how your audience feels right now.

-Social media insights can guide decision-making in two key ways:
+Employing a social media strategy with a strong focus on insights can guide decision-making in two key ways:

 Social media can yield insights on how your competitors are performing.
 In its most basic form, it can compare two brands in the same industry, such as airlines or banks.
 A more advanced distilling of conversations can lead to insights around new entrants that might disrupt more established product categories (such as the iPad in relation to PCs, or Flip video cameras in relation to traditional camcorders).